 INCREASED RESTRICTIONS: VRLTA opposes efforts to increase impose unreasonable restrictions (i.e. zoning, licensing, etc.) upon hospitality establishments’ owners or operators by localities’ alleging problems with customer activities surrounding property.

 TORT REFORM: VRLTA supports limits on punitive damages and joint and several liabilities.

-EDUCATION: VRLTA supports rigorous tourism, hospitality, and culinary curriculum curricula with increased funding and support for career and technical education.
+EDUCATION: VRLTA supports rigorous tourism, hospitality, and culinary curricula with increasedfunding and support for career and technical education.
 VRLTA supports strategies of graduation and student accreditation that ensures all high school graduates are college and workforce ready.

-HEALTH CARE: VRLTA supports efforts to make employer-sponsored health care coverage more affordable for employers and their employees, such as through Association Health Plans.
+HEALTH CARE: VRLTA supports efforts to make employer-sponsored health care coverage more affordable for employers and their employees.

 IMMIGRATION: VRLTA supports reasonable efforts to ensure that businesses do not employ illegal aliens; however, VRLTA opposes any requirements that place an undue burden on businesses to enforce immigration laws or that otherwise impose penalties on employers that make a good-faith effort to comply with such laws.
 VRLTA also supports the continued viability of the H2-B and J1-Visa programs.

-MINIMUM WAGE: VRLTA supports and accepts the federally mandated minimum wage as the statewide minimum wage requirement and opposes any efforts to give jurisdictions the authority to impose a minimum wage greater than the federal guideline.
+MINIMUM WAGE: VRLTA supports efforts to further delay the minimum wage increase that was enacted during the 2020 session and the Commonwealth initiating a study on the economic impact before moving forward with any escalation, and opposes any efforts to give jurisdictions the authority to impose a minimum wage greater than the federal guideline.

 MANDATORY PAID LEAVE: VRLTA maintains that it is in the best interest of every business to provide the best benefits to their employees that they can afford, and opposes any effort to mandate that employers provide employees paid leave.